-Urgent and important (things you must do right away).
+Urgent and vital (things you must do right away).

 Important, but not urgent (things to schedule in time later for).

-Urgent, but not important (things you delegate to someone else).
+Urgent, but not necessary (things you delegate to someone else).

-Neither urgent nor important (things you will discard from your list).
+Neither urgent nor important (something you will discard from your list).

 The difference between important and urgent tasks.

 Urgent activities are time-sensitive and necessitate your attention.
 They’re things you feel compelled to deal with.
 Being occupied with pressing matters can make you feel defensive, rushed, and overly focused.